Linpopp/TPR_Hint_Generator/README.md

 Always:

-1 - Definition of checks as always
+1 - Defining checks in always

-2 - Definition of the list that will contain the items of the always checks
+2 - Defining the dictionary that will contain the items of the always checks

-3 - The script loops through the placement of the items in the spoiler log to find the always checks and their item
+3 - The script goes through the placement of items in the spoiler log to find the always checks and their item to store

 4 - It displays the items contained by the checks

 Sometimes:

-1 - Creation of a dictionary that stores all the names of dungeon checks and the name of the dungeon they are associated with
+1 - Defining checks in Sometimes

-2 - Declaration of a variable that will store all the dungeon checks that are barren
+2 - Defining the dictionary that will contain the items of the Sometimes checks

-3 - The script will look in the variable that contains the names of the barren dungeons (created previously in step 4 and 5 of "Barren") for the names of the corresponding checks for those dungeons.
+3 - The script goes through the placement of items in the spoiler log to find the Sometimes checks and their item to store

-4 - It will include them in the variable from step 2

-5 - Creation of a list that stores all the checks excluded in the ruleset

-6 - Creation of a list that stores all barren checks

-7 - Exclude from these lists the checks sometimes

-8 - Selects 3 checks randomly from the item placement list in the spoiler log, excluding the barren dungeon checks, the barren ones, and those excluded in the ruleset.
+4 - Selects 3 Sometimes randomly.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 FR